ucla-imls-open-sci/lc-scix-open-science/episodes/basic_searches_scix.md

 ::: solution
 ![Results for Gene Shoemaker](fig/results-view-shoemaker.png){alt='Search results view showing 2,560 items for "Shoemaker"'}

-Author:”shoemaker” returned 2,560 results when this example was run as you can see in the upper left; because SciX adds new material on daily and weekly cycles you may see a different count.
+author:”shoemaker” returned 2,560 results when this example was run as you can see in the upper left; because SciX adds new material on daily and weekly cycles you may see a different count.

 The results are sorted by relevance and are in descending order.